-California pair charged with holding Guatemala woman, girls
+California pair charged with holding Guatemalan woman, girls

 SACRAMENTO, Calif.
-(AP) - Federal prosecutors say a Northern California couple forced a Guatemalan woman and her two minor daughters to work long hours at a restaurant and cleaning service for little or no pay.
+(AP) - Federal prosecutors charged Monday that a Northern California couple forced a Guatemalan woman and her two minor daughters to work long hours at a restaurant and cleaning service for little or no pay.

-They unsealed an indictment Monday after the arrests of Nery Martinez Vasquez and Maura Martinez, both from Shasta Lake, about 170 miles north of Sacramento.
+They unsealed an indictment after the arrests of Nery Martinez Vasquez and Maura Martinez, both age 50 and both from Shasta Lake, about 170 miles north of Sacramento.

-The couple, who are naturalized citizens from Guatemala, are being held on charges of conspiracy, forced labor and harboring for financial gain.
+The couple, who themselves are naturalized citizens from Guatemala, are being held on charges of conspiracy, forced labor and harboring for financial gain, which carry a maximum sentence of 20 years in prison.

 Prosecutors say they brought the woman and her daughters to the United States in 2016 using temporary visitor visas.
+But they are charged with harboring them after their visas expired and imposing a false $12,000 debt to keep them from returning to Guatemala.

-They are alleged to have separated the mother from her daughters, threatened them with arrest, and subjected them to physical, psychological, and verbal abuse.
+They are also alleged to have separated the mother from her daughters, threatened them with arrest, and subjected them to physical, psychological, and verbal abuse that included striking the two girls with a stick.

+Maura Martinez’s attorney, Tasha Paris Chalfant, declined comment.
+Mark Reichel, who is representing her husband, did not immediately comment.
+A judge entered not guilty pleas on their behalf.

+The couple operated a restaurant called Latino’s as well as Redding Carpet Cleaning & Janitorial Services, according to the indictment.

 Copyright © 2019 The Washington Times, LLC.